ljuben997/sputnik/README.md

-## Itroducing Sputnik - A fast, easy to use GraphQL API client where you write the query in plain swift structs.
+# Itroducing Sputnik - An easy to use GraphQL API client where you write the query in plain swift structs
-### No script writing, no code generation, no complex code.
+## No script writing, no code generating, no complex code

 Sputnik allows you to write and execute complex GraphQL queries and mutations simply by writing them as structs in Swift.
-The idea is to write the struct as if you were writing a GraphQL query, select the exact data that you want to return and after executing the api request Sputnik automatically maps the response data into the same struct so you can use in your code.
+The idea is to write the struct as if you were writing a GraphQL query, select the exact data that you want to return and after executing the api request Sputnik automatically maps the response data into the same struct so you can use it in your code.

 There's no need to write additional code for this.
 All you have to do is use a couple of Macros on the selected struct and Sputnik automatically generates the code needed for mapping the data, value selection and more.

-Of course since this uses Swift Macros this is sadly only supported on projects which have a minimum version of** iOS 17 **
+Of course since this uses Swift Macros this is sadly only supported on projects which have a minimum version of **iOS 17**

 As an example let's say we need to execute this query: